 Jewellers design and create jewellery out of a wide range of materials.
 Sometimes they also do repairs, adjustments and appraisals of jewellery.
 You’ll need a good eye for detail, excellent hand-eye coordination and a creative flair.

 Hair stylists help others feel and look good.
 You can work in a salon with steady, regular hours or find flexibility by freelancing.
-Hair styling is a great career for those with a creative flair who enjoy meeting new people from all walks of life.
+Hair styling is a great career path for those with a creative flair who enjoy meeting new people from all walks of life.

 Finding and managing work when you have bipolar disorder

 Finding a job that works for you can take time.
 It’s normal to feel disheartened or overwhelmed along the way.